Manker U22 II review

 Most people who are interested in throwers care about the LED choice.

 While the first version of the Manker U22 used a Cree LED, in the second generation, they included an Osram LED.
 This time it’s an Osram KW CSLNM1.TG.
 This is basically an LED with 1 square millimeter.
 This is extremely small and therefore excellent for long-distance flashlights.
 Whether you find the narrow beam useful is something you have to decide.
 Take a look at the beamshots below to help you decide.

 The LED is centered very well inside a white centering ring, deep inside a smooth reflector.
-The reflector is protected by a AR (anti-reflection) coating lens to achieve max performance.
+The reflector is protected by an AR (anti-reflection) coating lens to achieve max performance.
 I would have liked if Manker decided to add a stainless steel bezel.
-But maybe that's something for the U22-III.
+But maybe that’s something for the U22-III.
 Who knows!